Carpet Cleaning Myths

 Truck-mounted steam cleaning units will remove ALL the soil from the carpet.

-To the contrary of many cleaner’s boasting, No they will not.
-Only 20% of the soil trapped by a carpet is actually stuck to the fibers
+To the contrary, of many cleaner’s boasting, No they will not.
+Steam cleaning is a specialized cleaning method.
+Thereby removing only 20% of the soil trapped by a carpet is actually stuck to the fibers

-and requires a specialized cleaning method, like steam cleaning, to remove it.
+and requires a bit.
+Dry vacuuming only removes 20% of soiling.
 The other 80% is loose soil and needs to be removed

-by dry vacuuming.
-This why the “STANDARD for CARPET CLEANING”, written by the Institute of Inspection, Cleaning, Restoration
+by This why the “STANDARD for CARPET CLEANING”, written by the Institute of Inspection, Cleaning, Restoration

 Certification (IICRC) states that: